-Next, format your content using the Visual Editor .
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep things simple – use bold, italics and text links sparingly across one or two paragraphs to describe who you are and what you do, and include a call to action to help visitors engage further with you or your business …
+Next, format your content inside the Visual Editor tab.
+Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text links sparingly across one or two paragraphs to describe who you are and what you do, and include a call to action to help visitors engage further with you or your business …

-Continue working inside the Visual Editor tab until you have completed your author promo …
+Continue working in the Visual Editor tab until you have completed your author description …

-When you are happy with your author bio, switch over to the Text Editor and copy everything to your clipboard …
+After you have created your content, switch over to the Text Editor and copy everything to your clipboard …

-Next, go to your profile by selecting Users > Your Profile from your main navigation menu …
+Next, go to your profile by selecting Users > Your Profile in the navigation menu …

-Scroll down to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….
+Scroll down to the About Yourself section and paste your content into the Biographical Info text box ….

-Congratulations … You have just created an author promo for your posts and formatted it using basic HTML!
+Congratulations … You have just created an author description for your blog posts and formatted it using basic HTML!

-To learn how to edit your profile settings, see this tutorial: How To Edit Your WordPress User Profile
+To learn how to edit your profile settings, refer to this tutorial: How To Edit Your WordPress User Profile

-As we’ve already mentioned, you don’t need to learn HTML to use WordPress, but it can be useful to know the basics of HTML.
+As we’ve already mentioned, you don’t need to know HTML to use WordPress, but it can be useful to know the basics of HTML.

-Tip #1 – If you want to add more complex design elements to your content (e.g. section boxes, review tables, etc.) without learning HTML, you can use cut & paste HTML resources …
+Tip #1 – If you want to add more complex design elements to your content (e.g. highlighted segments, review tables, etc.) without learning HTML, you can use cut & paste HTML resources …

 Save time using cut & paste HTML resources

 Learn about a time-saving “cut & paste” HTML resource we recommend for non-technical WP users here:

-Tip #2 (Advanced WordPress User): You can expand the functionality of your WordPress Content Editor using various WordPress plugins.
+Tip #2 (Advanced WordPress User): You can expand the function of your WordPress Text Editor using different plugins.